hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 A function is a block of organized, reusable code that is used to perform a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.

-As you already know, Python gives you many built-in functions like `print()`, etc. but you can also create your own functions.
-These functions are called user-defined functions.
+As you already know, Python gives you many built-in functions like `print()`, etc. You can also create your own functions, which we will talk later, and these functions are called user-defined functions.

 Here are simple rules to define a function in Python.